Tenet Healthcare: Awards and recognition

 Tenet Healthcare has received various honors for the company, including its operations and leadership.
 In 2013, the American Heart Association recognized Tenet as a "Platinum Fit-Friendly Company."
 Tenet's board of directors was named the Outstanding Board of Directors for a Public Company by the Dallas Business Journal in September 2014.
 Executive chair and CEO Ron Rittenmeyer has been named a "most admired CEO" by the Dallas Business Journal, and in 2019, Rittenmeyer was named fifty-ninth among the 100 Most Influential People in Healthcare by Modern Healthcare.
 In April 2021, the Tenet Board of Directors was again recognized by the Dallas Business Journals Outstanding Directors Awards.

 Philanthropy

 In 2002, the Tenet Healthcare Foundation awarded a $1 million grant to provide financial support to Latino nursing students.
-In 2004, Tenet Healthcare Foundation, Tenet's charitable giving arm, awarded $2.78 million to support accelerated undergraduate and graduate nursing degree programs at five nursing colleges in Southern California, South Florida, Georgia and Texas.
+In 2004, THF, Tenet's charitable giving arm, awarded $2.78 million to support accelerated undergraduate and graduate nursing degree programs at five nursing colleges in Southern California, South Florida, Georgia and Texas.
 In 2012, Tenet joined GE and Verizon in supporting the launch of the Clinton Health Matters Initiative, created by the William J. Clinton Foundation to build on its work on global health and childhood obesity.
 In Tenet's "2013 Sustainability Report: Tenet Cares," the company stated that its support for local communities that year totaled $545 million in uncompensated care and $158 million in charity care.
 In 2014, Tenet Healthcare was a presenting sponsor of the third annual Clinton Foundation Health Matters Conference in La Quinta, California.